Netflix/vmaf/README.md

 [![Build Status](https://travis-ci.com/Netflix/vmaf.svg?branch=master)](https://travis-ci.com/Netflix/vmaf) [![libvmaf](https://github.com/Netflix/vmaf/workflows/libvmaf/badge.svg)](https://github.com/Netflix/vmaf/actions?query=workflow%3Alibvmaf) [![Windows](https://github.com/Netflix/vmaf/workflows/Windows/badge.svg)](https://github.com/Netflix/vmaf/actions?query=workflow%3AWindows)

 VMAF is a perceptual video quality assessment algorithm developed by Netflix.
-VMAF Development Kit (VDK) is a software package that contains the VMAF algorithm implementation, as well as a set of tools that allows a user to train and test a custom VMAF model.
-Read [this](https://medium.com/netflix-techblog/toward-a-practical-perceptual-video-quality-metric-653f208b9652) techblog post for an overview, or [this](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12) post for the latest updates and tips for best practices.
+This software package includes a stand-alone C library `libvmaf` and its wrapping Python library, which also offers a set of tools that allows a user to train and test a custom VMAF model.
+Read [this](https://medium.com/netflix-techblog/toward-a-practical-perceptual-video-quality-metric-653f208b9652) tech blog post for an overview, or [this](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12) post for the latest updates and tips for best practices.

+Also included in `libvmaf` are implementations of several other metrics: PSNR, PSNR-HVS, SSIM, MS-SSIM and CIEDE2000.

 ![vmaf logo](resource/images/vmaf_logo.jpg)

 ## News

+- (12/3/20) We are releasing `libvmaf v2.0.0`.
+It has a new fixed-point and SIMD-optimized [implementation](libvmaf/tools/README.md#example) that achieves 2x speed up compared to the previous floating-point version.
+It also has a [new API](libvmaf/README.md#api-walkthrough) that is more flexible and extensible.
 - (7/13/20) We have created a [memo](https://docs.google.com/document/d/1dJczEhXO0MZjBSNyKmd3ARiCTdFVMNPBykH4_HMPoyY/edit?usp=sharing) to share our thoughts on VMAF's property in the presence of image enhancement operations, its impact on codec evaluation, and our solutions.
 - (2/27/20) We have changed VMAF's license from Apache 2.0 to [BSD+Patent](https://opensource.org/licenses/BSDplusPatent), a more permissive license compared to Apache that also includes an express patent grant.
-- (2/27/20) We made a few changes in a recent refactoring effort:
-    * Migrated the build system from makefile to meson.
-    * Restructured the code.
-    * Introduced a new release candidate API with the associated library `libvmaf_rc` and executable `vmaf_rc`, co-existing with the current `libvmaf` and `vmafossexec`, all under `libvmaf/build`.
-The new release candidate API is designed for better interoperability with encoding optimization.
-We will deprecate the old API on a future date.

 ## Frequently Asked Questions